What is a nurse practitioner (NP)?

 A Nurse Practitioner is an advanced practice nurse with master's, post-master's, or doctoral level education.
 The NP is a health care provider who delivers direct primary or specialty care to patients and families in a variety of settings.
 Family Nurse Practitioners care for individuals of all ages from newborns to the elderly in the context of individuals, families and communities.

 The Family Nurse Practitioner (FNP) program prepares registered nurses to practice in primary health care that provide continuous, comprehensive care.
 FNPs assess, diagnose and manage acute and chronic health problems, consulting with specialists as needed.
 FNP students gain a solid foundation in clinical practice addressing the health care needs of individuals and families across the life span.
 The program emphasizes care that is interdisciplinary, collaborative and culturally appropriate.
 The faculty believes that excellence in practice is built upon a foundation of relevant scientific evidence.
-In addition to content with a focus on all age groups, the program of study provides in depth knowledge and clinical experiences in areas such as: advanced health assessment, physical diagnosis, pathophysiology; health promotion; acute and chronic illness management; role development as a primary care clinician.; pharmacology; reproductive care; and prenatal care.
+In addition to content with a focus on all age groups, the program of study provides in-depth knowledge and clinical experiences in areas such as: advanced health and physical assessment, diagnosis, pathophysiology; health promotion; acute and chronic illness management; role development as a primary care clinician; pharmacology; reproductive care; and prenatal care.
 Clinical and didactic experiences prepare FNP students to enter practice with experience in billing, coding and documentation using state of the art electronic medical record systems.

 What clinical experiences may be available to me during the program?